cotes2020/jekyll-theme-chirpy/_posts/2021-10-15-tale-two-quantities.md

 "Oh yes, you and your magnetic effects.
 At least I'm a healthy little man who has settled in a good place!"

-"You dare speak to me like that, or remember what I did to you in the electromagnetic field back in our country? ..."

 "What's this fight about, if I may, gentlemen?", asked the bartender sincerely.

 "Well, Current here thinks he's more fundamental than me.
 Clearly, he's not!
 I mean, look at our descriptions!
 Here", Charge hands the bartender a sheet of paper.